-SC stays Karnataka High Court order which refused to quash rape charges against husband
+SC stays Karnataka High Court order allowing husband to be tried for rape

-The High Court had not dropped the charges even as there is provision in the Indian laws to prosecute a person for marital rape.
+The man sexually assaulted the wife in front of their daughter and threatened to beat up the child, according to her complaint.

-The Supreme Court on Tuesday put a stay on the Karnataka High Court judgement refusing to quash rape charges against a man accused of sexually assaulting his wife, Live Law reported.
+The Supreme Court on Tuesday put a stay on the Karnataka High Court judgement that allowed a man to be tried for raping his wife, Live Law reported.

 The woman had alleged that her husband would force himself on her regularly, make her perform oral and anal sex, and imitate pornographic films.
-He raped her even during pregnancy, and sexually assaulted their daughter, the woman alleged.
+He raped her while she was pregnant, and sexually assaulted their daughter, the woman alleged.
 The husband allegedly sexually assaulted the woman in front of their daughter and threatened to beat up the child.

 In March, Justice M Nagaprasanna of Karnataka High Court had observed that the institution of marriage cannot be a “special male privilege or license for unleashing a brutal beast”.
-Nagaprasanna refused to drop charges of rape against the man even as there is provision in the Indian laws to prosecute a person for marital rape.
+Nagaprasanna refused to drop charges of rape against the man.

 The accused person then moved the Supreme Court seeking a stay order on the High Court proceedings.